eavary/omolo-site/README.md

 # Omolo Site

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get Tailwind working in Vite and some ESLint rules.

 To get started, clone the repo and: